Particular/docs.particular.net/tutorials/nservicebus-sagas/3-integration/tutorial.md

 The `OrderId` is what makes the saga unique.
 We need to show the saga how to identify the unique **correlation property** `OrderId` in the incoming `ShipOrder` message, and how to relate it to the `OrderId` property in the saga data.

-To do that, implement the saga base class's `ConfigureHowToFindSaga` class as shown here, or let the compiler generate the method and fill it in:
+To do that, implement the saga base class `ConfigureHowToFindSaga` method as shown here, or let the compiler generate the method and fill it in:

 snippet: Creation-ConfigureHowToFindSaga